doombubbles/BTD6-Mods/DetailedDescriptions/README.md

 **Changelog**

+v1.0.2 Fixed and up to date with BloonsTD6 v23.0

 v1.0.1 All features remain functional even when language is not English

-v1.0.0 Release, up to date with Bloons TD 6 v22.2
+v1.0.0 Release, up to date with BloonsTD6 v22.2